 QR Codes for Panoramas

 It’s now much simpler to export the QR code for your uploaded panoramas.
 Simply copy it into an email or save it to a file.
-You can even print and pin them onto a real world location to offer a glimpse into the future of this location!
+You can even print and pin them onto a real world location to offer a glimpse into the future of that location!

 By pressing M, you get a Minimap in Enscape.
 With our new version, you can now click into the Minimap to teleport your virtual camera.
 You can also zoom in using the mouse wheel and change the window size by dragging the corner.